Parents of Pride (POP)

 Parents of Pride on Facebook is a forum for adults in the lives of LGBTQ+ youth to ask questions, share resources, and offer each other support.
 This is a private group.
 In order to join the group, a current member or the group facilitator must accept the request to join.
 The privacy settings are set up to provide the most secure possible forum for all participants.

-POP Monthly Meet-Ups is a group of adults in the lives of LGBTQ+ youth that meet every month to discuss specific to and generated by participants of the group (i.e. transgender issues).
-The group is encouraged to discuss thoughts and feelings around the specific subject and peer support between families occurs as a result.
-Current research and knowledge of the subject will be presented by the group facilitator as well.
-This group's objective is to bring education and support to the adults participating..
+The POP Monthly Meet-Up is for parents and other adults in the lives of LGBTQ+ youth.
+Attendees are encouraged to discuss thoughts and feelings around specific subjects, and thus, receive peer support between families.
+Current research and knowledge of the subject will be presented by the group facilitator.

 For more than 25 years IYG has been an amazing support in the lives of LGBTQ+ youth.
 We are excited to now offer similar support to the families of these dynamic youth.
 We provide a judgement free environment wherein adults are encouraged and allowed to maneuver their journey in a way that is best suitable for them.
-If you have any questions please contact Rashida Bonds Program Coordinator at 317-541-8726 or email@example.com.
+If you have any questions please contact Jamie Roberts at firstname.lastname@example.org.